 When the Lord gathers us together again, writes the laws, statues & commandments in our hearts, and places us back in our Holy land we will no longer be sojourners.
 But, until then, towards other Israelites, who are newcomers to the truth, we are to love them.

 Love is to honor, respect and serve one another, as described below in the scriptures.

 Romans 13:10 | Love worketh no ill to his neighbour: therefore love is the fulfilling of the law.

-This love is to welcome the strangers, serve them, be fond of them, be merciful towards them, be content with their company, treat them with kindness, generosity and compassion.
+This love is to welcome these strangers, the lost sheep of the house of Israel, serve them, be fond of them, be merciful towards them, be content with their company, treat them with kindness, generosity and compassion.